List of weapons and armour in Middle-earth: Narsil / Andúril

 Artist's impression of the re-forged Andúril, with runic inscription, crescent Moon and rayed Sun.
 A single star is shown rather than Tolkien's "seven stars".

 Narsil (Quenya: roughly, Red and White Flame) is a sword in The Lord of the Rings and The Silmarillion, influenced by the legendary Arthurian sword Excalibur and by Sigurd's sword Gram, as described in the Old Norse Völsunga saga.
 The sword was forged during the First Age by the Dwarf Telchar of Nogrod, a famous weaponsmith and artificer who also made the knife Angrist (which cut a Silmaril from the crown of Morgoth) and the Helm of Hador (later used by Túrin Turambar).
 By the end of the Second Age Narsil was borne by Elendil; during the Last Alliance of Elves and Men it was broken in two pieces in the war against Sauron.
 Isildur used the hilt-shard to cut the One Ring from Sauron's hand.
 The two shards, acquiring the additional name the Sword that was Broken, remained an heirloom of Isildur's heirs throughout the Third Age, and were thus inherited by Aragorn.
 Elvish smiths re-forged the sword for Aragorn before the Fellowship of the Ring began their quest; Aragorn renamed it Andúril (Quenya: Flame of the West).
 The reforged Andúril is described as very bright, shining red and white with the light of the sun and moon.
 The Silmarillion further states that the original Narsil already shone in such a manner, but its light was extinguished when it was broken.
 The reforged blade had "a device of seven stars set between the crescent Moon and the rayed Sun, and about them was written many runes".

+In the movie set, Aragorn is always displayed using Andúril as a two-handed sword.
+Elendil the Tall, being 2.5 rangar tall (241 cm), could have wielded Narsil single-handedly and used a shield on his other hand.